WordPress/gutenberg/docs/extensibility.md

 } );
 ```

-If you want to learn more about block creation, The [Blocks Tutorial](./blocks) is the best place to start.
+If you want to learn more about block creation, the [Blocks Tutorial](./blocks) is the best place to start.

 ## Extending Blocks

-It is also possible to modify the behavior of the existing blocks or even remove them completely using filters.
+It is also possible to modify the behavior of existing blocks or even remove them completely using filters.

 Learn more in the [Extending Blocks](./extensibility/extending-blocks) documentation.